phil65/PrettyQt/docs/features/validators.md

 validator into a NotStrictValidator, effectively removing the "Invalid" state.
 That way there never is a situation where the user input is ignored, which might be preferred in a lot of situations.

+The acceptance of "" may also be overriden explicitely by setting the "allow_empty" keyword argument.

 Validators which inherit from gui.Validator also can be combined.

 Example: